-Depending on country, the schools you’re applying to might also require more general standardized tests like the SAT (which many American universities require for undergraduate students).
+Depending on your chosen country, the schools you’re applying to might also require more general standardized tests.
+For example, many American universities require the SAT or the ACT for undergraduate students.
 If you’re applying to an American graduate school, you may need to take the GRE.

-Some schools will require you write a personal statement (sometimes called a study abroad essay) that explains why you’re applying to their program.
+Some schools will require you write a personal statement, also sometimes called a study abroad essay.
+A personal statement explains to the school why you’re a great fit for the program.
 It’s a chance to show your personality, your priorities as a student, and how the school will help you reach your dreams.
 Motivation letters vary in length, but expect around 500 words as an average.

 Your motivation letter should do several things:

 - Explain why you want to study at the specific university you’re applying to.
-Think of what they can offer you, and how you too can contribute to their institution.
+Think of what they can offer you and how you can contribute to the school.

 - Explain why you want to study in their country, and not your home country.

 - Show proof that you could excel abroad and at their university specifically.